 You need to sell ideas and motivate others.
 Sometimes, you make the case for your own ideas.
-Other times, you pitch the ideas of others on your team or the decisions made by higher-ups.
+Other times, you pitch your colleagues’ ideas or decisions made by higher-ups.
 Always, you need to influence.

-The ability to influence is needed at every point in an organization, but it’s a particular challenge for individual contributors and first-time managers.
+The ability to influence is necessary no matter your role, but it’s a particular challenge for individual contributors and first-time managers.
 In one CCL analysis of 360-degree feedback of first-time managers, influence was the No. 1 skill gap, according to the bosses and peers of these first-time managers.
-It’s a highly important skill needed to be successful, yet managers were rather ineffective at doing it.
+Influence is a highly important skill for success, yet managers proved ineffective.

-To develop the ability to influence others, pay attention to how you currently try to persuade.
-And watch how effective leaders around you manage to get people nodding their heads and rolling up their sleeves to help out.
+To develop your ability to influence others, pay attention to how you currently try to persuade.
+Watch how effective leaders around you manage to get people nodding their heads and rolling up their sleeves to help out.

-Gary Yukl has researched and described a variety of influence tactics — we draw on his work in our programs for individual contributors and for first-time and front-line managers.
-Here are the 4 core tactics that are used most and work best (you’ll want to learn the others, too — we talk about 7 more in our programs).
+Professor Gary Yukl has researched and described a variety of influence tactics — we draw on his work in our programs for individual contributors and for first-time and front-line managers.
+While our programs cover 11 overall influencing tactics, these are the 4 core tactics that are the most common and the most effective:

-Rational Persuasion.
-You use logical arguments and factual evidence to persuade the someone that a proposal or request is viable and likely to result in the attainment of task objectives.
+1. Rational Persuasion: You use logical arguments and factual evidence to persuade someone that a proposal or request is viable.

-Inspirational Appeal.
-You make a request or proposal that inspires someone’s enthusiasm by appealing to their values, ideals, and aspirations, or by increasing their self-confidence.
+2. Inspirational Appeal: You make a request or proposal that inspires someone’s enthusiasm by appealing to their values, ideals, and aspirations, or by increasing their self-confidence.

-Consultation.
-You seek the someone’s participation in planning a strategy, activity or change where their support or assistance is desired.
+3. Consultation: You seek someone’s participation in planning a strategy, activity, or change where their support or assistance is desired.
 You may also modify a proposal to deal with their concerns and suggestions.

-Another way to think about the ways to influence is head, heart, hands, legs — logic, emotion, partnering, and action.
-The more versatile you are — and aware of how different people respond to different types of persuasion — the more effective you will be.
+Another way to think about the ways to influence is head (logic), heart (emotion), hands (partnering), and legs (action).
+The more versatile you are — and the more aware of how different people respond to different types of persuasion — the more effective you’ll be.

-Leaders who effectively use these influencing skills can achieve their goals and objectives more successfully than leaders who lack that ability, regardless of where they sit in the organization.
-So if you’re early on in your career or aspiring to a bigger leadership role, learn it now and practice often.
+Leaders who effectively use these influencing skills can achieve their goals and objectives more successfully than leaders who lack that ability, regardless of where they sit in an organization.
+So if you’re early on in your career or aspiring to a bigger leadership role, learn these approaches now and practice often.